biomedical-translation-corpora/scielo/monolingual/README.md

-## Monolingual files of the Scielo dataset
+## Monolingual documents of the Scielo dataset

-It includes monolingual files for the "Biological Sciences" and "Health Sciences" categories and for the following languages:
+It includes monolingual documents for the "Biological Sciences" and "Health Sciences" categories and for the following languages:

 - English
 - French